MicrosoftDocs/dynamics-365-fraud-protection/content/monthly-business-review.md

 - **Fraud metrics**: Displays fraud volume and rate by transaction date, and fraud and rate received by 5<sup>th</sup> of the next month.

-- **Fraud metrics by received date**: Display fraud volume and rate by received date.
+- **Fraud metrics by received date**: Displays fraud volume and rate by received date.

 ## Appendix